mozilla/fx-private-relay/METRICS.md

   - From which country does the majority of our traffic originate?
   - Which browsers are most commonly used to access the Firefox Relay website?
   - Which devices are most commonly used to access the Firefox Relay website?
-  - Which browser is running the Firefox Relay the add-on?
+  - Which browser is being used with the Relay extension?
 - User Behavior:
   - Do users delete aliases?
   - Do users create aliases?